 type Character string indicating the type of results desired.
 This should be either quality Either NULL or a PhredQuality, SolexaQuality, or IlluminaQuality object containing the quality scores corresponding to myDNAStringSet.
-By default, quality is inherited from the input if myDNAStringSet is a QualityScaledDNAStringSet, otherwise quality trimming is skipped if quality is NULL (the default).
+By default, otherwise quality trimming is skipped if quality is NULL (the default).